-Financial instruments that are potentially subject to credit risk consist of cash, cash equivalents, restricted cash and short-term investments.
-The carrying amounts of cash, cash equivalents, restricted cash and short-term investments represent the maximum amount of loss due to credit risk.
-We had cash and cash equivalents of \$764.5 million and \$712.9 million, restricted cash of \$23.9 million and \$27.8 million, and short-term investments of \$849.2 million and \$1.1 billion at March 31, 2019 and December 31, 2018, respectively.
-At March 31, 2019, our cash and cash equivalents were deposited with various major reputable financial institutions located within and without the PRC.
+Financial instruments that are potentially subject to credit risk consist of cash, cash equivalents, restricted cash and short-term investments represent the maximum amount of loss due to credit risk.
+We had cash and cash equivalents of \$2.0 billion and \$618.0 million, restricted cash of \$2.7 million and \$2.8 million, and short-term investments of \$1.4 billion and \$364.7 million at March 31, 2020 and December 31, 2019, respectively.
+At March 31, 2020, the majority of our cash and cash equivalents is held in U.S. treasury securities and U.S. money market funds.
+We also have cash and cash equivalent deposits with various major reputable financial institutions located both within and outside the PRC.
 The deposits placed with these financial institutions are not protected by statutory or commercial insurance.
 In the event of bankruptcy of one of these financial institutions, we may be unlikely to claim our deposits back in full.
 We believe that these financial institutions are of high credit quality, and we continually monitor the credit worthiness of these financial institutions.
-Restricted cash represents secured deposits held in designated bank accounts for issuance of letters of credit and restricted cash deposits as security for a long-term bank loan.
-At March 31, 2019, our short-term investments consisted primarily of U.S. treasury securities and U.S. agency securities.
+Restricted cash represents secured deposits held in designated bank accounts for issuance of letters of credit.
+At March 31, 2020, our short-term investments consisted of U.S. treasury securities.
 We believe that the U.S. treasury securities are of high credit quality and continually monitor the credit worthiness of these institutions.

-The primary objectives of our investment activities are to preserve principal, provide liquidity and maximize income without significantly increasing risk.
+The primary objectives of our investment activities are to preserve principal, provide liquidity and maximize income without significant increasing risk.
 Our primary exposure to market risk relates to fluctuations in the interest rates which are affected by changes in the general level of PRC and U.S. interest rates.
-Given the short-term nature of our cash equivalents and short-term investments, we believe that a sudden change in market interest rates would not be expected to have a material impact on our financial condition and/or results of operation.
-We estimate that a hypothetical 100-basis point change in market interest rates would impact the fair value of our investment portfolio as of March 31, 2019 by \$2.9 million.
+Given the short-term nature of our cash equivalents, we believe that a sudden change in market interest rates would not be expected to have a material impact on our financial condition and/or results of operation.
+We estimate that a hypothetical 100-basis point change in market interest rates would impact the fair value of our investment portfolio as of March 31, 2020 by \$5.4 million.

-We do not believe that our cash, cash equivalents, restricted cash and short-term investments have significant risk of default or illiquidity.
+We do not believe that our cash, cash equivalents and short-term investments have significant risk of default or illiquidity.
 While we believe that our cash, cash equivalents, restricted cash and short-term investments do not contain excessive risk, we cannot provide absolute assurance that in the future our investments will not be subject to adverse changes in market value.